l0uisgrange/ada-2025-project/README.md

 #### Week 0 (before Nov 5)

-- Obtain, preprocess, and clean the Reddit Hyperlink datasets (title + body).
+- [x] Obtain, preprocess, and clean the main Reddit datasets (title and body).
-- Integrate subreddit embeddings and external event datasets (political elections, sports tournaments, holidays).
+- [x] Find and integrate subreddit embeddings and external event datasets (political elections, sports tournaments, holidays).
-- Quick exploration of network structure and embeddings to validate data.
+- [x] Clustering of the subreddits to identify the main groups for each category (political, sportive, and holidays)

 #### Week 1 (before Nov 12)